Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$: Introduction

-This article is organized as follows: Section~\ref{sec:data} contains a brief discussion on the data employed, in Section~\ref{sec:method} we provide the mass models to disentangle the baryons and DM component from RCs and describe their fitting techniques.
-In Section~\ref{sec:results} we show the results and critically analyse them.
-In Section~\ref{sec:sims-comp} we compare our results with current state-of-art simulations.
-Finally in Section~\ref{sec:discussion} and Section~\ref{sec:summary}, we discuss the results and provide a summary with future prospective.
-Throughout the analysis we assumed a flat $\Lambda$CDM cosmology with $\Omega_{m,0} =0.27$, $\Omega_{\Lambda,0}=0.73$ and $H_0=70 \ \mathrm{km \ s^{-1}}$.
+This article is organized as follows: Section~\ref{sec:data} contains a brief discussion on the data employed.
+In Section~\ref{sec:method} we provide the mass models to disentangle the baryons and DM component from RCs and describe their fitting techniques.
+In Section~\ref{sec:results} we show the results and critically analyze them.
+In Section~\ref{sec:sims-comp} we compare our results with current state-of-the-art simulations.
+Finally in Section~\ref{sec:discussion} and Section~\ref{sec:summary}, we discuss the results and provide a summary with future prospectives.
+Throughout the analysis we assumed a flat $\Lambda$CDM cosmology with $\Omega_{m,0} =0.27$, $\Omega_{\Lambda,0}=0.73$, and $H_0=70 \ \mathrm{km \ s^{-1}}$.

-\section{DATA}
+\section{Data}